 Ad

-Holger Rune denied the Spaniard his third successive title last year, beating him in straight sets in the final, but the Dane won't be back to defend his crown due to injury.
+Holger Rune denied Carlos Alcaraz his third successive title last year, beating him in straight sets in the final, but the Dane won't be back to defend his crown due to injury, while both Alacaraz and Brit Jack Draper was forced to retire from his first round match due to a knee issue.

 Clay court season is now in full swing, with the French Open edging closer, and fans can tune into extensive coverage of all the action from Real Club de Tenis Barcelona.